Dehydrating strawberries is easy to do. Ideal for snacks, baked goods, and cereal topping. Add them to smoothies to add color!

 and Strawberry Shortcake!

-Obtaining strawberries fresh from "You Pick 'Em" farms, is
+Getting great fresh strawberries from "You Pick 'Em" farms is

 long as you don't 'put your back out' bending down!

 activity for the kids (read: have the kids do the bending down!)
 Strawberries are easy to grow in pots, or in beds, no matter the size of your backyard.
 Don't forget to check out how easy it is to dehydrate all kinds of fruits.
 Check out our main Fruit page here.

 There is no definitive answer to this question as it depends on a number of factors, such as climate and soil type.
 However, some general tips for growing strawberries include planting in an area that receives full sun and has well-drained soil.
 Additionally, it is important to space the plants properly so that they have room to grow.

 Strawberries can be grown from seeds, runners, or plants.
 Runnerless varieties are typically the easiest to grow.
 To plant strawberries, dig a hole that is large enough to accommodate the roots.
 Then, place the plant in the hole and backfill with soil.
 Water the area well and continue to water regularly.
 Strawberries typically bear fruit in the spring or summer.